RafaelMorschbacher/ny_real_estate/README.md

-## Real Estate Sales Analysis in New York City
+## Real Estate Sales Analysis in New York City - Python project

 This project analyses real estate sales in New York City (USA) through data visualization.
 It uses a map, a histogram, and interactive elements that affect and filter the data for more specific analysis.